Install Project Quay Using Podman on Oracle Linux

 Prepare to Start Quay

-The actual location for the Project Quay /config and /storage directories can be altered as needed as long as the correct permissions are applied and it is accesible.
+You can alter the location of the Project Quay config and storage directories as needed as long as the correct permissions are applied and the directories are accessible.

-1. Using the original terminal window connected to ol-server, create a location to hold the Project Quay configuration.
+1. Using the original terminal window connected to ol-node-01, create a location to hold the Project Quay configuration.

 mkdir -p ~/quay/config

-2. Create a location where Project Quay can store its artefacts.
+2. Create a location where Project Quay can store its artifacts.

 mkdir -p ~/quay/storage